soft9000/omniorb/omniORB/README.FIRST.txt

 README.win32.txt - contains important information on building and
                    using omniORB on Windows NT and Windows 95.

-README.unix -      contains important information on building and
+README.unix.txt  - contains important information on building and
-                   using omniORB on Unix platforms.
+                   using omniORB on Unix / Linux platforms, including cross-compilation

 Other readmes live the the readmes/ subdirectory.
 See if there is one for your platform.